 OS OpenData is licensed under the Open Government Licence, which allows you to use the OS OpenData datasets in any way and for any purpose.
-We simply ask that you acknowledge us with "Contains Ordnance Survey data © Crown Copyright and database right [year]".
+We simply ask that you acknowledge us with "Contains OS data © Crown Copyright [and database right] (year)".

 - What do I need to start using OS OpenData?

-As well as an Internet browser and an email address and a delivery address if you have ordered DVDs, you will need Geographic Information System software (GIS) such as QGIS (this is free, open source software).
+As well as an Internet browser, an email address and a delivery address if you have ordered DVDs, you will need Geographic Information System software (GIS) such as QGIS (this is free, open source software).

 Find out more about getting the most from a GIS on our GIS support pages.